going by train then you can get a ticket to Ashburys (see below), which is quite

 close to the ground, for the same price as Piccadilly or Victoria.

 If you decide to drive over then I haven't any first-hand knowledge of parking.
 Parking in the streets around the ground is residents only, so you either have to park some distance away or use a car park.
 There's an official car park, but it can take you up to an hour to get out after the game.
 Smaller unofficial car parks cost the same, but you'll probably get out much quicker.
 An option is to park well away from the ground and catch a tram in.

 Getting to the ground

 You catch the tram (every 6 minutes) from Piccadilly, and the nearest stop to the ground is Etihad Campus.
 It remains to be seen how long you'll have to wait for a tram after the game.
 Another way to get there is by train from Piccadilly to Ashburys, which is a 15 minute walk from the ground.
 The journey time is only 4 minutes.
 The good thing about this option is that a ticket bought to Manchester Stations (as opposed to Piccadilly or Victoria) is valid through to Ashburys.
 Alternatively you could walk all the way, which should take you 25-30 minutes.
 The bus is a better bet.
 Service and special buses leave from the north side of Piccadilly Gardens (outside Nobles Amusements).
 Finally there is of course the taxi option.

 It goes without saying that there are a few Wetherspoons outlets around.
-To be avoided is the Manchester and County (the one in Piccadilly Gardens), which can be a bit dodgy.
-If arriving at Victoria then you might want to try out the Seven Stars.
-The Waterhouse is apparently not your typical Spoons and gets good reviews.
-It's a bit out the way for Man City mind.
-Right next door to he Waterhouse is the City Arms, which is a belting pub with around eight real ales on at any one time.
+Possibly to be avoided is the one in Piccadilly Gardens, imaginatively called Wetherspoons.
+If you arrive at Victoria you might want to check out the Seven Stars.
+But the best is probably the Waterhouse, which is not your typical Spoons and gets good reviews.
+Next door to the Waterhouse is the City Arms, which is a belting pub with around eight real ales on at any one time.

 City centre pub map